-Richard is working with Perry to bring hydronic radiant heat to this 111-year-old house.
-If you've ever warmed yourself in front of an open fire, you've experienced radiant heat.
+If you’ve ever warmed yourself in front of an open fire, you’ve experienced radiant heat.
 Unlike rising hot air, radiant heat travels in all directions, warming cooler objects around it.
-Delivered via warm water in plastic tubing installed in a floor, radiant moves out from there, making the room feel warm and comfortable.
+Delivered via warm water in plastic tubing installed in a floor, radiant floor heating moves out from there, making the room feel warm and comfortable.

 Here’s a look at the three most popular places for retrofitting radiant and what the pros do in each case to bring cozy warmth to older houses.

-The retrofit starts with aluminum tracks screwed between the joists, which hold PEX (cross-linked polyethylene) tubing carrying hot water.
+Installing radiant floor heating in existing homes begins with aluminum tracks being screwed between the joists, which hold PEX (cross-linked polyethylene) tubing carrying hot water.
 "Plastic like PEX is not a good transfer medium," says Richard.
 "So the aluminum sucks the heat out and conducts it to the subfloor."
 The tracks keep the tubing evenly spaced at 6 to 8 inches to avoid cold spots.
 The tubing snakes uninterrupted from bay to bay through holes drilled at least 2 inches from the edges of each joist.
 In a kitchen or family room, though, Richard takes care not to run it under cabinets or other built-ins.
 "You don't want to trap the heat under a sealed box," he explains.

 Insulation beneath the tubing is critical to keeping the heat moving up into the floor, rather than dispersing every which way.
 At the project house, the crew will spray foam insulation over the tubing between the joists, forming a tight seal.